Disney Junior Logo

 Playhouse Disney Logo 2002

 Three design agencies worked on the updated Playhouse Disney logo: Primal Screen, CASquare, and Beehive.
 Specialists jointly created a revolutionary concept in which there was no place for either a TV or an abstract cloud.
-The improved visual sign featured a yellow Mickey Mouse head peeking out from the lower-left corner.
+The improved visual sign featured a yellow Mickey Mouse head peeking from the lower-left corner.
 The upper edges of the ears were outlined in orange semi-arches, and the entire silhouette was in a purple frame.

-Inside the large circle were two inscriptions: “playhouse” and “Disney.”
+Inside the large circle were inscriptions: “playhouse” and “Disney.”
 The first word remained multi-colored, but the letters acquired light highlights and wide shadows with a gradient.
 Because of this, the Jacoby Black font seemed three-dimensional.

 2010 – 2011